OpenCilk/www.opencilk.org/src/doc/reference/glossary/parallel-algorithms.md

 ---
 title: Parallel algorithms
-defn: Algorithms where multiple instructions can execute simultaneously.
 ---

+Algorithms where multiple instructions can execute simultaneously.